 Flags in the Bible were often used to identify the tribes and families of Israel, as the Lord commanded: “

-Everyone of the children of Israel shall camp by his own standard, beside the emblems of his father’s house” (Numbers 2:2).
+The people of Israel shall camp each by his own standard, with the banners of their fathers' houses.”
+(Numbers 2:2).
 These standards may have been made of cloth like today’s flags, or perhaps some were painted or engraved on wood and other materials.
 Whatever the case, their purpose was similar to how flags are commonly used today—for identification of different groups.

 Numbers 10:14–28 records “

-the order of march of the children of Israel, according to their armies, when they began their journey.”
-The people moved out in groups organized by flags, as we read, “
+the order of march of the people of Israel by their companies, when they set out” (verse 28) The people moved out in groups organized by flags, as we read, “

-the standard of the camp of the children of Judah set out first according to their armies,” and the other camps followed in like manner.
+The standard of the camp of the people of Judah set out first by their companies,” and the other camps followed in like manner.
 These standards were regularly used in wartime to mark divisions of soldiers on the battlefield.
 King Solomon knew well the magnificent scene of thousands of warriors brilliantly arrayed in armor with their banners streaming in the wind.
 He described the sight of his beloved bride to be “

 awesome as an army with banners” (Song of Solomon 6:4, 10).